Staff

 Nihad Mansour

-Assistant Director, Law Firm Pro Bono
+Assistant Director, Law Firm Pro Bono Project

 Nihad Mansour joined PBI in December 2019 as the Assistant Director of the Law Firm Pro Bono Project® initiative.
 Previously, Nihad managed statewide pro bono programs as the Pro Bono Staff Attorney of the North Carolina Bar Foundation.
 While at the Foundation, Nihad developed and led pro bono experiences that engaged volunteers from North Carolina Bar Associations, law firms, corporations and law schools, bringing together local and community partners to reach underserved North Carolinians.
 Nihad graduated from the University of North Carolina (UNC) at Chapel Hill where she majored in Global Studies and Hispanic Linguistics, with a minor in Arabic, and from UNC School of Law.

-Christopher Niebling
+Chris Niebling

 Operations Manager